algoaccess/edison_mod_kernel_image_gen/README.md

 ##Splice modded Yocto kernel into Ubilinux

 This shell script is dependent on the files generated earlier so remember to generate the Yocto image first!
+This has to be run as root as we have to mount the Ubi disk image to replace certain files.

 ```bash
 sudo ./splice-ubi.sh